konstrr/traitor/README.md

 # Traitor

-HOLA BRANCH1 Automatically exploit low-hanging fruit to pop a root shell.
+GOOD MORNING BRANCH1 Automatically exploit low-hanging fruit to pop a root shell.
 Linux privilege escalation made easy!

 Traitor packages up a bunch of methods to exploit local misconfigurations and vulnerabilities in order to pop a root shell: